Galápagos: Preserving Nature's Wonders™

 - Restore the habitat of native Galápagos wildlife

 - Snorkel with sea lions, turtles and blue-footed boobies nearby

 - Straddle the Northern & Southern hemispheres at the Equator line

-- Swim, kayak and hike as you explore majestic islands
+- Swim, snorkel and hike as you explore majestic islands

 - Wander the cobblestone streets of colonial Quito